-Duval County Public Schools Attn: Jacqueline Kelley, Executive Director c/o 1701 Prudential Drive Jacksonville, FL 32207 (904) 348-7761
+Duval County Public Schools Attn: Dr. Rosemary Thomas, Executive Director c/o 1701 Prudential Drive Jacksonville, FL 32207 (904) 348-7761 infringement by Contractor of any third-party patent, copyright or trademark or (ii) misappropriation by Contractor of any third-party trade secret in connection with any of the foregoing.

 22. Indemnification for Copyright Infringement.
-Contractor shall defend, indemnify and hold the District and its successors and assigns harmless from and against all third-party claims, suits and proceedings and any and all damages, liabilities, costs and expenses (including reasonable attorneys' fees and court costs) incurred as a result of (i) infringement by Contractor of any third-party patent, copyright or trademark or (ii) misappropriation by Contractor of any third-party trade secret in connection with any of the foregoing.
+Contractor shall defend, indemnify and hold the District and its successors and assigns harmless from and against all third-party claims, suits and proceedings and any and all damages, liabilities, costs and expenses (including reasonable attorneys' fees and court costs) incurred as a result of (i)